BBC Radio Tees

-BBC Radio Tees is the BBC's local radio station serving the former county of Cleveland which comprises the unitary authorities of Hartlepool, Middlesbrough, Redcar and Cleveland and Stockton-on-Tees.

-It broadcasts on FM, DAB, digital TV and via BBC Sounds from studios on Newport Road in Middlesbrough.

-According to RAJAR, the station has a weekly audience of 109,000 listeners and a 3.2% share as of December 2022.
+BBC Radio Tees, formerly known as BBC Radio Teesside, BBC Radio Cleveland and then BBC Tees, is a BBC local radio station broadcasting from Broadcasting House, Newport Road, Middlesbrough.
+It broadcasts to parts of County Durham and North Yorkshire on FM, DAB, and digital TV, and nationally via BBC Sounds.
+Towns in the station’s FM broadcast area include Darlington, Hartlepool, Middlesbrough, Stockton-on-Tees, and Whitby.
+According to RAJAR, the station has a weekly audience of 100,000 listeners and a 4.4% audience share as of December 2023.

 History

 BBC Radio Teesside

-The station was originally launched as Radio Teesside at 18:00 on 31 December 1970 with a local news programme entitled Teesside Tonight, presented by George Lambelle, who later won five major programming awards.
+The station was originally launched as Radio Teesside at 6 p.m. on 31 December 1970 with a local news programme entitled Teesside Tonight, presented by George Lambelle.

 BBC Radio Cleveland

-On 1 April 1974 the station became known as Radio Cleveland when the county of Cleveland was formed.
+On 1 April 1974, the station became known as Radio Cleveland when the county of Cleveland was formed.
 The station moved to new studios in 1983.
 On 1 April 1996, the county of Cleveland was abolished and the boroughs of Stockton-on-Tees, Hartlepool, Middlesbrough, and Redcar and Cleveland were returned to County Durham and North Yorkshire.
 These four boroughs, along with nearby Darlington, now form the governmental sub-region of Tees Valley.
 Also included in the main coverage area is the Army's main garrison at Catterick Garrison, which is also included in the transmission area of Radio York on 104.3 FM.

 BBC Tees

-On Saturday 11 August 2007 the station was renamed BBC Tees.
+On Saturday 11 August 2007, the station was renamed BBC Tees.
 The BBC Tees brand was already associated with its "Where I Live" website and "BBC Bus", which have both since been discontinued.

 BBC Radio Tees

-On 27 January 2020 the station was renamed BBC Radio Tees, the addition of "radio" to the names of most BBC local radio stations was to avoid confusion with its similarly named TV news regions.
+On 27 January 2020, the station was renamed BBC Radio Tees.
+The addition of "radio" to the names of most BBC local radio stations was to avoid confusion with its similarly named TV news regions.

-Transmitters
+Colin Bunyan is currently the longest-serving presenter at BBC Radio Tees, hosting the Sunday afternoon Vintage Vinyl programme.
+He has been a presenter for over 47 years.